Resume & Cover Letter

 A resume is a snapshot of your professional experiences and skills.
 It will evolve over time as you change or focus your career goals and as you gain more experience.
 If you'd like a SEC staff member to review your resume, make an appointment on Handshake.

-- Action Words - A list of verbs categorized by skill
+- Action Words - A list of verbs categorized by skill, to be used on a resume.

 - Resume Checklist - Provides a brief outline for the construction and content of a resume